algosup/2024-2025-project-2-serious-game-team-1/documents/Functional_Specifications.md

 ### A. Competitors

 Today, serious games cover a lot of subjects and have a lot of competitors.
-For our game, there are two other games that partially cover the subject we're talking about and that could be potential indirect competitors.
+For our game, there are two other games partially cover the subject we're talking about and that could be potential indirect competitors.
 The first one is Esperide and the second one is Nuage.

 **Esperide**